cdapio/cdap/cdap-docs/_common/_source/index.rst

   - **Installation:** Putting CDAP into production, with installation, configuration, and security setup
   - **Operations:** Logging, metrics, monitoring, runtime arguments, scaling instances, resource guarantees, transaction service maintenance, troubleshooting and introduces the CDAP UI
+  - **Modes:** CDAP can be run in-memory for unit testing, standalone for testing on a developer's laptop, and distributed CDAP for production

 .. |integrations| replace:: **Integrations:**
 .. _integrations: integrations/index.html